Business tax Tax Technology

 Machine Learning 1920X1080

-Currently Machine Learning and Large Language models are a hot topic and it is clear they are here to stay in the software industry, businesses now have the unique opportunity to utilise the power of artificial intelligence across their operations.
+Currently machine learning and Large Language Models (LLMs) are a hot topic and it is clear they are here to stay in the software industry, businesses now have the unique opportunity to utilise the power of artificial intelligence across their operations.

-Machine learning (ML) is a field within artificial intelligence (AI) that enables computers to learn from historical data and improve their performance over time without the need for explicit programming.
-By feeding data to algorithms, ML allows these systems to identify patterns and make predictions based on the data they receive.
-ML can be implemented across many different fields, e.g. natural language processing, computer vision, speech recognition, email filtering and for resolving more general business problems.
+Machine learning is a field within artificial intelligence (AI) that enables computers to learn from historical data and improve their performance over time without the need for explicit programming.
+By feeding data to algorithms, machine learning allows these systems to identify patterns and make predictions based on the data they receive.
+Machine learning can be implemented across many different fields, e.g. natural language processing, computer vision, speech recognition, email filtering and for resolving more general business problems.

 1. Algorithms: These are the rules or processes the computer follows to learn from data to fulfil a specific task.
 Different algorithms are used for different types of problems